 Budget: Have you allocated a budget for the project to which we can work to and “cut our cloth accordingly”?

-Answers to these will enable us to select the appropriate production equipment, music, and ultimately suggest a solution that maximises your budget.
+Answers to these will enable us to select the appropriate production equipment, music, choice of on-screen talent, and ultimately suggest a solution that maximises your budget.
 We will take into consideration the required number of days of location filming, the size of crew, equipment specified, the need for on-screen talent like presenters and scriptwriting.
-Specialist facilities such as aerial filming is priced on a daily rate.
 Post production is usually priced on the number of days in our edit suite and additional extras such as the scope for graphics, music copyright fees and stock footage.

 As a broad guide we can list our ratecard for the elements:

-Location filming cost: £200pd to £1000pd depending on crew and equipment specified
+Location filming cost: £200pd to £800pd depending on crew and equipment specified

-Studio filming cost: £300pd to £1500pd depending on crew and equipment specified
+Studio filming cost: £300pd to £1000pd depending on crew and equipment specified

 Presenter or actor: £200pd to £20,000pd depending on talent chosen and final use of the video

-Aerial filming cost: £300pd to £1000pd depending on time in the air
+Aerial filming cost: £300pd to £500pd depending on time in the air

 Video for the Web: Dependent on website or video platform: YouTube, Vimeo, bespoke.